 Let’s take a look at some of the benefits of Hemp textiles!

 The benefits of Hemp textiles are incomparable to that of what nearly any other fibre has to offer.
 The fibre properties are highly desirable, to the point that it’s astounding to know it has been so overlooked for so long!
-Of course, we have prohibition to thank for this.
+Of course, we have a prohibition to thank for this.
 But banning Hemp still didn’t take away from what it brings to the table, and we’re now learning more and more every year that bans are lifting.

 Studies into Hemp textiles have shown that they possess great antibacterial properties.
 This makes them ideal for day-to-day use in the production of common textile-based products – which we’ll go into a bit later!
 The fibrous components of Hemp are especially well-performing against common bacteria like E. Coli and Staph.

-Hemp is a highly durable material due to the high strength-to-weight ratio.
+Hemp is a highly durable material due to its high strength-to-weight ratio.
 Some studies have suggested that it may even be more robust than steel in some settings.
 Furthermore, it’s shown that Hemp fabric can be up to 8x stronger than any other natural fibres – and even a bit stronger than the known and loved linen.

 Hemp textiles are naturally UV-Resistant, which means they possess the ability to block some of the sun’s rays.
 This particularly stands out when it comes to clothing made from Hemp textiles, as the wearer will not be as exposed to harmful UV light.
-This changes based on the dye and dye techniques used, as certain colours reflect light better than others.
+These changes are based on the dye and dye techniques used, as certain colours reflect light better than others.
 Though it is recognised that Hemp is not a perfect protector, it’s still somewhat effective with most dyeing methods.

 Due to various factors, including the fact that Hemp can be grown without pesticides and other harmful chemicals, the textiles made from hemp are hypoallergenic.
 This means that people with sensitive skin types can be confident using Hemp because there are no allergens found in properly grown Hemp fibre.
 Again, certain dyes may affect this, so it’s recommended to use natural dyes and natural dyeing methods.